 What Do You Get Out Of It?

 But you should understand that people aren’t always guided by practical and perfectly rational reasons when choosing products or services.
-They also utilize emotions to make their decision, and they sometimes expect an emotional benefit to come out of their purchase.
+They also utilize emotions to make their decision.
+And sometimes expect an emotional benefit to come out of their purchase.
 This emotional benefit is what you need to look for.
 It will facilitate a better understanding of your customers, and it will enable you to forge a more meaningful connection between your business, its products, and the customers.

-At the end, you should know that you’ll probably want to ask more questions that just five to get the five answers you need.
-But rest assured that people like to be asked about their opinions, so as long as you make your surveys reasonably short, you’ll probably get all the answers you need.
+At the end, you should know that you’ll probably want to ask more questions than just five to get the five answers you need.
+But rest assured that people like to be asked about their opinions.
+As long as you make your surveys reasonably short, you’ll probably get all the answers you need.